 Is Alzheimer’s Genetic?

 A complex interaction of risk factors is the cause of most Alzheimer’s cases.

 These risks include:

-About one percent of all cases are the result of particular genes.
+About 1% of all cases are the result of particular genes.
 People with a genetic code for Alzheimer’s develop the disease early, in their 30s and 40s.

 How Do You Care For Alzheimer’s Disease?

-The University of Pittsburgh Alzheimer Disease Research Center (ADRC) is one of the nation’s leading research centers that specializes in diagnosing and researching Alzheimer’s disease and related disorders such as dementia.
+The University of Pittsburgh Alzheimer Disease Research Center (ADRC) is one of the nation’s leading research centers, specializing in diagnosing and researching Alzheimer’s disease and related disorders like dementia.
 The center is funded by the National Institute on Aging (NIA).
-Recent studies performed include evaluating the effectiveness of the newest drugs to treat Alzheimer’s.

 About UPMC Senior Services